You can report traffic signal problems and learn more about the City's improvements with signal timing.

 Flashing Yellow Arrow

-Look for the City to begin using the flashing yellow arrow to indicate permitted left turns.
-The left turn must still yield to oncoming traffic, but instead of a green light, the signal will display a flashing yellow arrow.
+Chandler is installing flashing yellow left-turn arrows to indicate permitted left turns.
+The left turn must still yield to oncoming traffic, but instead of a green light, the signal displays a flashing yellow arrow.